(All fields required)

 In collaboration with families, our inter-disciplinary team approach focuses on crisis stabilization, while providing an initial assessment of your child’s psychiatric diagnosis, medical diagnosis and harmful or high-risk behavior.
 Our average length of stay is eight days.

 Our primary treatment methods encourage positive change in a child’s life as it relates to the child’s imminent threat of harm to self or others, with a focus on teaching replacement behaviors while encouraging independence.
-Our primary goal during a child or adolescent’s inpatient stay on P3SW is to stabilize the imminent threat of harm to self or others.
+Our primary goal during a child or adolescent’s inpatient stay is to stabilize the imminent threat of harm to self or others.
 Programming is organized around experiential programming providing structure and positive reinforcement while closely monitoring individual progress.
 We also collaborate with the family and outpatient providers to facilitate a child’s successful transition back into the home and community as safely and quickly as possible.

 The majority of our patient bedrooms are private occupancy and include individual baths to allow for one parent or caregiver to stay overnight with their child.
 Children and adolescents are also encouraged to bring bedding and additional personal items to help ease the transition of an inpatient stay.